 Some land within Cawood is under the ownership of the Parish Council, on behalf of the village.
 The main sites are the Garth, Playing Fields and Cemetery.
-Other areas are the Cemetery access road, the area of riverbank from Old Road to Water Row, Gill Green and the land at the roundabout on the junction of Broad Lane and Wistowgate.
+Other areas are the Cemetery access road; the area of riverbank parallel to the Foreshore up to Water Row; Gill Green and the land at the roundabout on the junction of Broad Lane and Wistowgate.

-The upkeep of the cemetery, subsidising the weekend bus service and responding to local planning applications are also within our remit.
+Responding to local planning applications is also within our remit.